-Pharmaceutical and food companies both have to adhere to strict regulatory laws and guidelines on packaging and labelling.
+Packaging Artwork and Labelling for food and beverage products, have to adhere to strict regulatory laws and guidelines.
 US (FDA) and EU food labelling legislation mandates what information must be displayed on primary packaging.
 With new regulations coming into force every year, the requirements on the food industry for packaging and labelling are only going to get stricter.

 Creating a good piece of artwork for a food or beverage product therefore requires planning, attention to detail and skilful operation.
 The legal (regulatory) content of the food label has to be prominent and in balance with the general branding and communication of the product offering.

 Pharmaceutical companies pay great attention to their artwork and labelling processes, striving tirelessly for right first-time accuracy and taking all opportunities to mitigate sources of error.
 The stakes are high, no artwork can be released which is inaccurate or misleading.